 What makes a veteran eligible for individual unemployability benefits?

-First a veteran must have a discharge other than dishonorable to obtain individual unemployability benefits.
+First a veteran must have a discharge other than dishonorable to obtain VA unemployability benefits.
 Second, the veteran must have impairments that would keep them from working.
-If you have been denied social security disability before you should still apply for VA individual unemployability benefits.
+If you have been denied social security disability before you should still apply for VA unemployability benefits.
 The two disability benefit programs are separate bureaucracies that have different guidelines for what is considered disabled.